NJLaPrell/gek/README.md

   - [Steps:](#steps)

-## So what is it?
+## What is Gek?

-Gek is how watching YouTube should be.
-YouTube is great about discovering new content, but Gek puts the spotlight on the content you know and love.
+Gek watches your subscriptions for new videos, then sorts them to your playlists based on your rules.

 ![gek](/Screen%20Shots/1.png)

-Your **playlists** are front and center and gek helps you to categorize new videos from your **subscribed channels** into them.
-New videos are sorted based on rules you set up based on the channel that created the video, the description, and the title.
+Set up playlist rules based on the channel that created the video, the description, and the title.
+When a video matches the rule, it is added to the playlist.
 Any video that does not match a rule is put into an unsorted list where you can remove anything you aren't interested in watching, or manually sort it to a playlist.

 ## What do I do with it?